gunkuldev/developer_test/README.md

 1. You can use any server side languages (We prefer Node.js).

 2. You can use any database you like.

+3. Written document (endpoint/headers/request body/response) for RESTful API so we can test it.

 #### Bonus